(You have options in perusing this page: see my Power Browsing advice.)

 (Return to Table of Contents)

-If you are going to take my advice and make a disk image or two, then maybe the recovery disk isn't as critical as it is to some folks.
+If you are going to take my advice and make a disk image or two, then maybe the recovery disk isn't as critical as it was.

 (Return to Table of Contents)